-For the Standard Warranty - simply send the defective product together with the invoice to a FURUNO national distributor.
-For the Orboard Warranty - contact a FURUNO national distributor or a certified dealer.
-Give the product's serial number and describe the problem as accurately as possible.
+together with the invoice to a FURUNO national distributor.
+For the Onboard Warranty - contact a FURUNO national distributor or a certified dealer.
+Give the product's serial number For the Standard Warranty - simply send the defective product and describe the problem as accurately as possible.

-Warranty repairs carried out by companies/persons other than a FURUNO national distributor or a certified dealer is not covered installed and used.
-Therefore, it is necessary for the customer to The FURUNO warranty is only valid if the product was correctly comply with the instructions in the handbook.
-Problems which result from not complying with the instruction manual are not covered by the warranty.
+Warranty repairs carried out by companies/persons other than a FURUNO national distributor or a certified dealer is not covered by this warranty.

-6. Warranty Limitations
+Warranty Limitations